UTSASRG/Scaler/docs/ReadMe.md

   **Parameter analysis is only required for known functions.**

-### A4-2 Measure thread relevance based on parameter analysis
+### :mag: ​A4-2 Measure thread relevance based on parameter analysis

 -  Thought1

-  See A2 thought3​
+  See A2,Thought 3​

 ## :heavy_check_mark:A6 - Overcome stack protection